BuzzStream Review: Is This Link Building and Outreach Tool Worth It?

 So instead of Excel spreadsheets and Gmail tabs… you manage your outreach and link building in one place:

-Most people find prospects with Google.
+Most people find prospects for digital PR with media databases or Google News search.

 For example: